Placement Years 2026/27: The Complete Guide

 Employer career portals directly

-For large employers you've specifically targeted, go directly to their careers page.
-Search "placement year" or "industrial placement" on their site.
-Many of the best-known programmes — Dyson, BAE Systems, Goldman Sachs, Unilever, Google, the NHS — list their placement schemes exclusively or first on their own portal.
+For large employers you have specifically targeted, go directly to their careers page.
+Search 'placement year' or 'industrial placement' on their site.
+Many of the best-known programmes (Dyson, BAE Systems, Goldman Sachs, Unilever, Google, the NHS) list their placement schemes first on their own portal.

 LinkedIn and direct approaches

-For SMEs, startups, and niche employers, a well-crafted direct message or email to a hiring manager or relevant team lead on LinkedIn can yield results that the job boards don't.
-Small companies often don't advertise — they hire someone motivated enough to ask.
+For SMEs, startups and niche employers, a well-crafted direct message or email to a hiring manager on LinkedIn can yield results that job boards do not.
+Small companies often do not advertise: they hire someone motivated enough to ask.
 Identify companies you genuinely want to work for and reach out directly.

 Alumni and existing contacts